 The superb Musée Départemental Breton has an exquisite selection of items illustrating the history of the Finistère region.
-The museum is housed in an elegant building that was erected adjoining the cathedral in the 16th century and later restored after a fire.
-Even a glimpse into the public entrance reveals the original 17th-century kitchen.
+The museum is housed in the Bishop’s Palace, an elegant building that was erected next to the cathedral in the 16th century and later restored after a fire.

 Musée des Beaux-Arts de Quimper